jessereynolds/puppet-os_compliance/README.md

 # Custom Fact - os_compliance

-This works by consuming a YAML file that represents the particular benchmark for the current OS version where a bunch of the interpretation of each control's recommendations has been codified and checking each one off against the output of secedit.
+This works by consuming a YAML file that represents the particular benchmark for the current OS version where a bunch of the interpretation of each control's recommendations has been codified.
+It then checks each one off against the output of `secedit`.
 The `tools/cis_injest_benchmark_csv.rb` script does the generation of this YAML benchmark description file.

-There's still a fair way to go with this and at some point I will probably have to start writing ruby methods for individual controls rather than having a general approach all of the L1 controls.
-As at 19 April 2019 33% of the CIS L1 Member Server controls for Windows 2012 R2 are implemented.
+There's still a fair way to go with this and at some point we may have to start writing ruby methods for individual controls rather than having a general approach all of the L1 controls.
+As at 1 July 2019 35% of the CIS L1 Member Server controls for Windows 2012 R2 are implemented and 34% for 2016.

 Relevant pieces of the puzzle: